Key and Electronic Lock Procedures

 In most cases, funding for additional department security requirements will be funded by the department.
 The unit is responsible for providing the information necessary to program all electronic locks (networked and non-networked).
 Units are also responsible for costs associated with all electronic locks.
 If an electronic lock system ceases to function properly once outside of the manufacturer’s warranty, it will be repaired or replaced at the unit’s expense.

 When circumstances warrant, units may request re-keying of locks.
 All requests for re-keying due to lost or stolen keys, departmental changes, or programmatic changes are billable work.
-Re-keying a centrally-scheduled classroom requires approval from the Vice Provost for Administration and Finance in consultation with the Senior Vice Provost for Academic Affairs.
+Re-keying a centrally-scheduled classroom requires approval from the Chief Financial Officer and Vice Provost for Finance in consultation with the Senior Vice Provost for Academic Affairs.

 Requesting a Key